Biden and Xi agree to look at possible arms control talks- Biden adviser

 The China Daily newspaper said a consensus on journalist visas, among other points, was reached before the virtual meeting.

-Beijing accused Washington of a "political crackdown" on Chinese journalists after it slashed the number of Chinese nationals allowed to work at U.S. offices of major Chinese state-owned media and limited their authorized stay to 90 days, with an option to extend.

-China, already accused internationally of not respecting press freedoms, then expelled U.S. journalists at several U.S. newspapers and introduced new visa restrictions on some U.S. media companies.
+A spokesperson for the U.S. State Department gave similar details, saying China had committed to permit U.S. journalists already in the country to depart freely and return, which they had previously been unable to do.
+It said the United States planned to facilitate similar treatment for Chinese journalists.

-(Reporting by David Brunnstrom and Michael Martina in Washington and Tom Daly in Beijing; Editing by Heather Timmons and Howard Goller)
+(Reporting by David Brunnstrom and Michael Martina in Washington, Steve Holland in Manchester, and Tom Daly in Beijing; Editing by Heather Timmons, Howard Goller and Cynthia Osterman)

 ((david.brunnstrom@thomsonreuters.com; +1-202 354 5835; Twitter: @davidbrunnstrom;))